Recipe Difficulty: Medium

 Yield 25 cookies (mine were smallish, giant ginger cookies would be fun too!)

-For me, making soy milk is an fun and relaxing process and I enjoy preparing it frequently in my home kitchen.
-There is something about the simple process of making a milk from plants that I find grounding and even therapeutic.
-I love the taste and I love that it is incredibly nutritious.
-Also, the recipe couldn't be easier.
-The process begins by cooking the soy beans, then blending them with water.
-The frothy, milky mixture gets strained through a mesh bag.
-The pulp gets reserved for another use, and the soy milk is simmered and seasoned to taste.
+Making soy milk is simple!
+For me, it happens to be a process I really enjoy.
+I find it relaxing and therapeutic in a way.
+Maybe kind of like bread making can be.
+Simmering the beans, blending them with water, straining them and squeezing the liquid from the fine mesh bag, it's all quite grounding.
+The pulp then gets reserved for another use, and the soy milk is simmered and seasoned to taste.
 For seasoning I just add a pinch of salt, but it is common to add in a splash of vanilla and maple syrup if that's your thing.
 I LOVE soy milk in my coffee.
 Don't get me wrong, black coffee is great, but in my afternoon cup I crave this combination.
+My favourite part of the entire process (other than squeezing the liquid from the bean pulp), is ladling fresh hot soy milk into a small mug to sip and enjoy.
+It's really delicious.

 Soy Milk Pulp (Okara) Uses

-Below I'm sharing a resource concerning the environmental impact of soy that I found useful, It's a You Tube Video by Ed Winters, (one of the most important vegan educators) if you are concerned or interested to know more about it.
+Below I'm sharing a resource concerning the environmental impact of soy that I found useful, It's a You Tube Video by Ed Winters, if you are concerned or interested to know more about it.

 Environmental Impact of Soy (YouTube)